Neuro-iX/cortical-motion/README.md

 # Estimation of Head Motion in Structural MRI and its Impact on Cortical Thickness Measurements in Retrospective Data

-Code used for our article submitted in *Human Brain Mapping*.
+Code used for our article submitted in *Human Brain Mapping*, already available on [Arxiv](https://arxiv.org/abs/2505.23916).
 This repository can be used to train new models and replicate our study.

 For inference purposes, you may use [*Agitation*](https://github.com/Neuro-iX/agitation): our motion quantification tool, available as a CLI, Docker container, Boutiques descriptor, Nipoppy pipeline, and Python library.